| This is the 138th story of Our Life Logs |

 My friends asked me if I was afraid of the uncertainty, but I wasn’t afraid of anything anymore!
 I had 11 children and a husband to care for.
 During the construction of the new house, we needed more money, so I reluctantly sold my father’s land.
 In 1957, the year Malaya gained its independence and became Malaysia, we settled into our new home.

 After that, life was easier.
 The older children got married, pursued their careers, and some went overseas.
 In 1980, my husband and I moved to live with my third son and his family.
 He and his wife were busy running a printing business, so I took care of my three granddaughters.

 That kept me busy for many years!
 I trained the in-house help on their cleaning duties and taught them how to cook.
 My other children would visit often, bringing their spouses and kids with them.
 My husband and I traveled too to spend time with our children and to see the world in Singapore, Australia, Canada and the US before he passed away in 1995.

 As I got older, I stayed at home most of the time.
 I was updated on everyone’s lives via the telephone, an amazing luxury!
 Like many large families, there was always something happening.
 The world kept changing.
 It was really a little bewildering, but I lived my life being an adaptable woman.
-When your environment changes, you had to keep an open mind and sometimes there are situations that you cannot change, you learned to weather those times instead.
+When your environment changes, you have to keep an open mind and sometimes there are situations that you cannot change, you learn to weather those times instead.

 This is the story of Lee Swee Yoke